-Walking with my mother through dementia has had many unexpected outcomes.
+Walking with my mother through dementia had many unexpected outcomes.
 None of us expected she would live with the disease for over 20 years.
-The progress has been very slow.
-It has changed us.
+The progress was very slow.
+It changed us.
 In the first decade, my brothers and I provided “assisted living” in the family row home in Baltimore city several times a month.
 In the second decade Mom lived first in upscale assisted living, then in a trustworthy nursing home run by Catholic sisters.

-During her illness I have visited weekly.
+During her illness I visited weekly.
 After losing touch with who I was exactly, Mom thought I was her best friend from high school.
-Then even this memory faded, and while she hasn’t recognized me for many years, it is clear that we have a bond.
-I have come to understand my mother more as a person.
-I see her more clearly as the youngest of five girls, pleased to follow others and to listen rather than to command.
-She has also said things about me that I didn’t know, not realizing she was talking to me.
+Then even this memory faded, and while she didn't recognized me for many years, it was clear that we had a bond.
+I came to understand my mother more as a person.
+I saw her more clearly as the youngest of five girls, pleased to follow others and to listen rather than to command.
+She also said things about me that I didn’t know, not realizing she was talking to me.
 An astounding moment was when she looked at me and asked, “Are you me?”
 At first, our family shared deep grief that lasted many years.
-By now, each day with mom is a gift.
-I can still hear her laugh and hold her hand.
+After some time of healing, each day with mom was a gift.
+I could still hear her laugh and hold her hand.

 I grieved her losses over the years – telephone calls, managing money, the house, the furniture, memories of childhood, continence, church, walking, feeding herself.
 Was renunciation of these worldly things like an ascetic journey?
 I also noticed a continuing quality to Mom.
 She said, “I’m the same.”
 By her tone, I intuited that she meant that she feels the same inside.
 She is the same person.
 Against Mom’s losses bit by bit, what survives stood out in bold: the ability to enjoy music and touch and nature, a spiritual sense, and most of all, love.
 Whereas many losses can be explained because they correlate with the spread of the disease through specific brain structures, I wonder why these moments of connection survive – can science explain?
 I learned that material things are not that important and I began to simplify my own life.
 My own spirituality grew.